ietf-wg-acme/draft-bweeks-acme-device-attest/draft-ietf-acme-device-attest.md

 This document recommends the use of externalAccountBinding to pre-authenticate device requests to an enterprise ACME server.
 When an ACME account is persistently bound to a device identity, the server's account store contains a durable mapping between the cryptographic account credential and the physical device.
 Per {{!RFC6973}} Section 5.1.2, this stored association constitutes a target for compromise: an attacker who obtains the account store gains not only account credentials but a historical record of device-to-identity mappings across all certificate issuances.

-Implementers operating ACME servers should store account-to-device bindings using the minimum fidelity necessary for authorization decisions.
+Implementers operating ACME servers SHOULD store account-to-device bindings using the minimum fidelity necessary for authorization decisions.
 Where the operational requirement is only to confirm that a given device is authorized to request certificates, it may be sufficient to store a hash or other one-way transformation of the device identifier rather than the identifier itself.
 Implementers should also define and enforce retention limits on historical account-to-certificate linkage records.

 ## Implementer Decision Guidance